mousepawmedia/devdocs/network/source/admin/accounts.rst

 Click :guilabel:`Register Account`.
 Once the Community Rules displays, **immediately close out of the window**!

-..
-IMPORTANT:: You should **NEVER** accept the Community Rules on behalf of
+..  important:: You should **NEVER** accept the Community Rules on behalf of
     the new user!

 ..  _admin_accounts_new_phabaccess: